Kent Bellows Mentoring Program

 March 10, 2015 @ 8 pm (doors @ 6 pm)

 Kent Bellows Mentoring Program for a program focused on high school

 Louder Than a Bomb

 All LTaB events are free and open to the public.

 Kent Bellows Mentoring Program has a team participating in this youth poetry festival that aims to increase

 Fashion Show & Multimedia Art Reception: Saturday, May 2; 6-9 pm

-Join young artists as they display their work at Kent Bellows Studio in a culminating multi-media show reflecting the interdisciplinary structure of the unique mentoring programs.
-The exhibition, featuring works by 52 students from 28 high schools, is curated by the Critical Arts Program with artist mentor Ben McQuillan.
-The exhibition includes original student art (for sale!), with a fashion show and a poetry performance at the artist reception.
+Join young artists as they display their summer semester work at Kent Bellows Studio in a culminating show reflecting the interdisciplinary structure of the mentoring programs.
+The exhibition, featuring works by 52 students from 28 high schools, is curated by the Critical Arts Program with artist mentor Seth Johnson.
+Exhibition artwork is for sale and proceeds benefit the artists and mentoring program.